luyadev/luya-module-styleguide/README.md

 [![Total Downloads](https://poser.pugx.org/luyadev/luya-module-styleguide/downloads)](https://packagist.org/packages/luyadev/luya-module-styleguide)
 [![Slack Support](https://img.shields.io/badge/Slack-luyadev-yellowgreen.svg)](https://slack.luya.io/)

-The basic idea behind the stylegiude is to give you the ability to ensure an advanced development cycle for functions and design of enhanced elements.
+The basic idea behind the styleguide is to give you the ability to ensure an advanced development cycle for functions and design of enhanced elements.

-The styleguide module renders all the available {{luya\web\Element}} with example content wich let you share all the elements with other designer to make and discuss changes based on elements instead on a finished web page.
+The styleguide module renders all the available {{luya\web\Element}} with example content which let you share all the elements with other designer to make and discuss changes based on elements instead on a finished web page.

 ## Installation